Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Introduction

-An ML model is said to be interpretable if its decision process can be inherently and intuitively understood by the intended user~\cite{amann_explain_2022}.
-The word `inherently` is crucial in this definition, as interpretability of a given model is defined as a \emph{passive} property that reflects the level at which such a model makes sense for a human observer \cite{barredo_arrieta_explainable_2020} without the need to perform extra computation.
-Examples of interpretable ML models are linear and logistic regression models, where variable importance can be inferred by investigating model weights, or decision trees, which can be intuitively followed by humans~\cite{amann_explain_2022}.
+However, the XAI literature lacks a consensus on the definition of explainability.
+Terms like \emph{explainability}, \emph{explicability}, and \emph{interpretability} are often used interchangeably~\cite{adadi_peeking_2018}.
+Some distinctions exist between interpretable modeling and explanation methods~\cite{amann_explain_2022}, which we adopt here due to their growing importance in high-stakes AI applications like healthcare~\cite{rudin2019stop}.
+An ML model is considered \emph{interpretable} if its decision process can be inherently and intuitively understood by the intended user~\cite{amann_explain_2022}.
+The term inherently is crucial, as interpretability is a \emph{passive} property that reflects how naturally a model's decisions make sense to a human observer~\cite{barredo_arrieta_explainable_2020} without requiring additional computation.
+Examples include linear and logistic regression models, where variable importance is inferred from model weights, and decision trees, which humans can intuitively follow~\cite{amann_explain_2022}.
+In contrast, explanation methods \emph{actively} perform additional computations on non-interpretable models to clarify their internal functions~\cite{barredo_arrieta_explainable_2020,amann_explain_2022}.
+These computations may involve the evaluation of model gradients for perturbed inputs~\cite{krishna2024post}, assessing feature importance~\cite{lundberg_unified_2017}, analyzing how output varies with feature changes~\cite{szepannek2023much}, or identifying minimal input changes that alter predictions~\cite{guidotti2022counterfactual}.
+Explanation methods serve as interfaces between humans and AI systems while approximating the decision-making process~\cite{guidotti_survey_2019}.

-In contrast, post-hoc explanation methods try to explain non-interpretable models \emph{actively} by performing additional computations with the intent of clarifying or detailing their internal functions \cite{barredo_arrieta_explainable_2020,amann_explain_2022}.
-Such computations include evaluating or calculating gradients of the original model for a set of differently perturbed inputs~\cite{krishna2024post}.
-With that, AI systems can calculate the importance of features~\cite{lundberg_unified_2017}, the dependence on feature variations of the output~\cite{szepannek2023much}, or the minimal input change that causes a label flip~\cite{guidotti2022counterfactual}.
-An explanation method, therefore, is a comprehensible interface between humans and a decision maker while simultaneously providing approximations of the decision-maker~\cite{guidotti_survey_2019}.

-Extensive research has been conducted on FL and XAI separately.
-Despite the importance of their combined use for creating trustworthy AI systems, it remains unclear whether these two technologies complement each other, present conflicting requirements, or can be addressed separately.
-FL and XAI coexist in many works, but few works discuss the impact of one on the other.
-Furthermore, the existing literature inadequately addresses the methodologies, challenges, and outcomes related to the integration of FL and XAI, leaving a critical gap in understanding their mutual influence.

-On one hand, XAI can mitigate the risks associated with training ML systems in federated settings.
-Learning from heterogeneous data can inadvertently lead to spurious correlations learned by the ML model, as the decentralized data might not represent the overall distribution and contain biases specific to subsets of the data.
-Explainability can help practitioners determine whether the model's predictions are based on valid patterns rather than misleading correlations, not propagating undesired biases and, therefore, adhering to ethical standards.
-Additionally, explainability can help identify malicious agents trying to poison the FL process.